 People have seen “Worbla” pop up on our class calendar a few times now, and it leaves most people wondering what

 it is and what they can do with it.
 Worbla is a thermoplastic that comes in various sized sheets.
-It’s become a popular material for people who cosplay, because ease of use make creating realistic looking armor and props a snap.
-But it is also used for making sculpture, making toys, masks, and jewelry.
+It’s become a popular material for people who cosplay, because ease of use makes creating realistic looking armor and props a snap.
+But it is also used for making sculptures, toys, masks, and jewelry.

 Using it can be simple once you learn the basics and get a bit of practice: create a paper pattern (whether it is

 for a Halloween costume, scroll work for a walking stick, or a pendant to be worn on a necklace) and trace the pattern onto the Worbla with a Sharpie marker or a pen.
 Use scissors or a hot knife to cut the pattern out of the Worbla.
 Using a heat gun, you can then apply heat to shape the thermoplastic to the desired form.

 Once you have the pieces formed to match what you imagined with the original paper pattern, it is time to apply finishing techniques.
 Worbla can be layered, sanded, textured, hot glued, and painted with a variety of mediums from acrylic to spray paint.
 When the Worbla is still warm you can gently press items into it to create a desired pattern or texture.
 Or, when it is completely cooled, you can sand it down to the desired smoothness.

 We can teach you the hands-on basics of working with Worbla – from designing a pattern, to making the proper cut of the material, heat gun and pressure techniques to mold the Worbla, and how to correctly layer – on February 21st in our WORBLA I class.